fredriknystrom/ResumePortfolio/README.md

 # ResumePortfolio
 Welcome to my ResumePortfolio, a showcase of my journey in the world of technology and software development.
+This project serves as a dynamic and interactive representation of my skills, achievements, and ongoing learning experiences.
+With multiple applications, each highlighting a different facet of my expertise, I aim to demonstrate how I've evolved and what I can bring to the table.